-Indirectly, the influence of epistemic beliefs on academic performance through self-regulated learning strategies is minimal, approximately $\beta=0.03$ - and does not pass the significance test.
-Specifically, the product of the a×b coefficients (0.270×0.108) yields an indirect effect of 0.0292 with a bootstrap standard error of 0.0382.
+Indirectly, the influence of epistemic beliefs on academic performance through self-regulated learning strategies is minimal, with an estimated effect size of approximately $\beta=0.03,$ which does not pass the significance test.
+Specifically, the product of the a×b coefficients (0.270 \times 0.108) yields an indirect effect of 0.0292 with a bootstrap standard error of 0.0382.
 The 95 percent confidence interval for this effect ranges from -0.0260 to 0.1229, including zero; therefore, there is no statistical evidence that the MSLQ mediates the relationship between EBQ and GPA.
 In simple terms, although epistemic beliefs lead the student to apply self-regulated strategies more often, those strategies do not, in this sample, produce any significant influence on GPA.